-Our series of industry trend research reports — created using our flagship 360-assessment tool, Benchmarks® for Managers — shows that great similarities exist among leaders across industries including healthcare, pharmaceutical, financial, tech, energy, and government (civilian).
+Our series of industry trend reports — created using our flagship 360-assessment tool, Benchmarks® for Managers — shows that many similarities exist among leaders across industries including healthcare, pharmaceutical, financial, tech, energy, and civilians in government.

 But as veterans of the U.S. Armed Forces look for employment after their military careers, many industries don’t immediately recognize the great potential that leaders from the U.S. Armed Forces can bring to their organizations.
 In a recent report, the Center for a New American Security noted that one of the main barriers to hiring veterans is that businesses struggle to understand how military skills translate to increasing their bottom line.

-Though the business case is clear to many, we know others may need more evidence.
-That’s why we decided to use our Benchmarks database to see how a sample of U.S. Army leaders would stack up against industry leaders.
+Though the business case for hiring veterans is clear, we know some may need more evidence.
+That’s why we decided to use our Benchmarks database to see how a sample of U.S. Army leaders would stack up against leaders in other industries.

 After analyzing the data, we found that the bosses of both U.S. Army and industry leaders share similar beliefs about what competencies are most important to the success of their organizations.
 Out of 16 competencies on our Benchmarks 360-degree assessment, the same 6 rose to the top in both the U.S. Army and major industry sectors:

 - Building collaborative relationships

 - Strategic perspective

 These results make sense.
 While industry leaders need to build collaborative relationships with their peers to fulfill key business objectives such as launching a product, Army leaders must do the same when executing key mission objectives such as coalition-based peacekeeping.
 Though the work contexts may differ, both types of leaders must deal with competing priorities, conflicting vested interests, and rival centers of influence and power.